Kalachakra: Socio-political teaching

-Shambhala kingdom and its holy war with the barbarians
+Shambhala kingdom and Islamophobia

-The Kālacakratantra contains passages that refer to a Buddhist kingdom called "Shambhala", which is ruled by a line of Buddhist kings that preserve the Kālacakra teachings.
-This kingdom is said to be located near mount Kailasa and its capital is Kalāpa.
-It also mentions how this kingdom comes into conflict with invaders called mleccha (barbarians), which most scholars agree refers to Muslims and the Muslim invasions of India.
+The Kālacakratantra contains passages that refer to a Buddhist kingdom called "Shambhala", which is ruled by a line of thirty-two Buddhist kings that preserve the Kālacakra teachings.
+This kingdom is said to be located near Mount Kailasa and its capital is Kalāpa.
+It also mentions how this kingdom comes into conflict with invaders called mleccha ("barbarians"), which most scholars agree refers to Muslims and the Muslim invasions of India.

-According to John Newman, the Buddhists who composed the Kalacakratantra likely borrowed the Hindu concept of Kalki and adapted the concept.
+According to John Newman, the Buddhists who composed the Kālacakratantra likely borrowed the Hindu concept of Kalki and adapted the concept.
 They combined their idea of Shambhala with Kalki to reflect the theo-political situation they faced after the arrival of Islam in Central Asia and western Tibet.
 The text prophesies a war fought by a massive army of Buddhists and Hindus, led by King Raudra Kalkin, against the Muslim persecutors.
-Then after the victory of good over evil and attainment of religious freedoms, Kalki ushers in a new era of peace and Sambhala will become a place of perfection.
+Then after the victory of good over evil and attainment of religious freedom, Kalki ushers in a new era of peace and Sambhala will become a place of perfection.
 Further battles with the barbarians are described as well in later eras.

 Urban Hammar notes that a passage from the tantra mentions a series of figures who are said to be in the service of demonic snakes.
-These figures are "Adam, Noah, Abraham, Moses, Jesus, "The white-clad one", Muhammed and Mathani."
+These figures are "Adam, Noah, Abraham, Moses, Jesus, "The white-clad one", Muhammed, and Mathani."
 Hammar adds that "Muhammed and his teaching of Islam is presented as a barbaric teaching and consequently the main enemy of Buddhism."

-According to John Newman, passages from the Vimalaprabhā also mention a year from the Islamic calendar (403 AH, 1012-1013 CE).
+According to John Newman, passages from the Vimalaprabhā also mention a year from the Islamic calendar (403 AH, 1012–1013 CE).
 This supports the dating of this Kālacakra tradition text to the 11th century by Tibetan and Western scholars, as well as the link to the Indian history of that era which saw conflicts with Islamic Ghaznavid invaders.
 Alexander Berzin also notes that Tibetan sources mention the "barbarians" slaughtering cattle while reciting the name of their god, the veiling of women, circumcision, and five daily prayers facing their holy land, all of which leaves little doubt that the prophecy part of the text is referring to Muslims.

 According to the Kālacakratantra, the battle with the barbarians will be an "illusory battle".
 Furthermore, some passages of the Kālacakratantra describes the holy war against the barbarians from a microcosmic perspective as taking place within the body and mind of the Buddhist practitioner.
 These verses equate the barbarians with mental defilements and bad mental states such as ignorance.
 They equate victory in battle to the attainment of liberation and the defeat of Mara (Death).